raghukul01/DeepVote/ring_signature/README.md

 This implementation was adapted from finte groups to elliptic curves.
 The scheme uses a cryptographic function as a random oracle to map numbers into the finit group.
 This implementation took the random oracle model by hashing into an elliptic curve using the 'Try-and-Increment' Method.
 More information can be found on [How to hash into Elliptic Curves](https://eprint.iacr.org/2009/226.pdf).

-This implementation serves as a proof of concept.
-DO NOT TRY TO USE THIS FOR ANY REAL USE CASE.
-THIS HAS NOT BEEN TESTED EXTERNALLY.

 Sign and verify a message: